dcreager/libcork/docs/subprocess.rst

    finishes.
 For :c:func:`cork_subprocess_new_exec`, the exit code is the value passed to the builtin ``exit`` function, or the value returned from the subprocess's ``main`` function.
-For :c:func:`cork_subprocess_new`, the exit code is the value returned from the thread body's :c:member:`~cork_thread_body.run` method.
+For :c:func:`cork_subprocess_new`, the exit code is the value returned from the thread body's *run* function.

 You can also create *groups* of subprocesses.
 This lets you start up several